TheBrokenPipe/3010-nett/README.md

 # nett

+> [!IMPORTANT]
+> This is the CSSE2310 style checker hacked to work with the CSSE3010 style guide.
+Do your style checks manually, I'm not responsible if it doesn't pick up all your style violations.

 `nett` is command-line utility used to perform style checking on C source files.
 It checks for compliance with the style guide used by the
-CSSE2310 programming course at the University of Queensland.
+<s>CSSE2310</s> CSSE3010 programming course at the University of Queensland.

 ## Usage